timmyd7777/SSCore/SSData/SolarSystem/README.md

 Solar System Object Data
 ========================

 This directory contains essential data on Solar System objects in CSV format and Minor Planet Center export format.
-These files exit primrily for testing SSCore import/export functionality, but may be generally useful in their own right.
+These files exit primarily for testing SSCore import/export functionality, but may be generally useful in their own right.

-You may use this data free of charge for any purpose you see fit.
-If it's useful to you, drop me a note!
+You may use this data free of charge for any purpose as you see fit.
+If it's helpful to you, drop me a note!

 _Tim DeBenedictis (timd@southernstars.com), 2 Apr 2020_

 Planets.csv
 -----------

-This table of planet data in Southern Stars CSV format was adapted from Table 1 in this paper by E.M.
+This table of data on the Sun, the major planets, and Pluto is in Southern Stars CSV format was adapted from Table 1 in this paper by E.M.
 Standish (JPL Solar System Dynamics), ["Keplerian Elements for Approximate Positions of the Major Planets"](https://ssd.jpl.nasa.gov/txt/p_elem_t1.txt) and from JPL's ["Planets and Pluto: Physical Characteristics"](https://ssd.jpl.nasa.gov/?planet_phys_par) table.
-Data for the Sun is from NASA ["Sun Fact Sheet"](https://nssdc.gsfc.nasa.gov/planetary/factsheet/sunfact.html).
+Data for the Sun is from NASA's ["Sun Fact Sheet"](https://nssdc.gsfc.nasa.gov/planetary/factsheet/sunfact.html).

 Columns are: Type, q, e, i, w, N, M, n, Epoch, H, G, Radius, ID, Name